What is there to do at night in Prague? A lot!

 This article includes tours, open-late attractions, family-friendly activities, and free things to do after dark in Prague.

 Looking for some things to do after the sun goes down?
 Here is our top ten list of tours, events, museums, and food suggestions.

-If you’d like to take yourself on a walking tour at any time of day or night, this free Prague audio tour from Rick Steves is a great option!
+If you’d like to take yourself on a walking tour at any time of day or night, we offer Prague audio tours which are great options.

 For more open-late attractions, check out the section below.

 (4) Enjoy Czech Food

 Czech food is hearty and comforting.
 While you’re in Prague, there are several traditional dishes you definitely need to try.